larseggert/draft-ietf-modpod-group-processes/draft-ietf-modpod-group-processes.md

 also informed.
 5. An appeals process is made available to anyone in the case of disagreements.
-6. If people believe that the IAB or IESG members are not performing their oversight functions as described in this document, they may comment to the NOMCOM or the community at large.
+6. If IETF participants believe that the IESG is not performing their oversight functions as described in this document, they may comment to the NOMCOM or the community at large.
 7. Finally, if it appears that these processes are not functioning